 The cathedral once served as Diocletian’s mausoleum but when Christianity became the official religion it was transformed into a cathedral.
 We were told that it’s the smallest cathedral in the world.
 There are some very old frescoes inside and be sure to admire the building itself, one of the best preserved Roman buildings you can see today.

 The crypt is below and it now functions as a chapel.
 It’s also much cooler (temperature wise) than above.

 Pro Tip: Make sure to visit the cathedral first!
 If you want to go inside the cathedral, the Temple of Jupiter, and the crypt, there’s an all-access ticket which will save you money!
 It’s sort of confusing but bear with us!

-To enter the cathedral, you have to buy a “blue pass” which gives you entry to all three sites.
+To enter the cathedral, you have to buy a “blue pass” which gives you entry to all three sights.
 There is no single cathedral ticket.
 However, we visited the Temple of Jupiter first and they didn’t sell a blue pass and we had no idea it existed.
 So we double paid for that attraction.
 Seems like a tourist trap to us!
 There’s also a “red pass” which gives you entry to the treasury and costs a little extra.